 Idling for as little as 10 seconds wastes more fuel than restarting the engine

 Truck drivers are likely to overlook their own idling, thinking that one truck’s idling costs are insignificant.
-But a liter of fuel here or there accumulates over time, and when multiplied across an estimated 6.2 million freight trucks in the EU, this amounts to an exorbitant fuel cost, as well as a significant cost to the environment and to peoples’ respiratory health.
+But a liter of fuel here or there accumulates over time.
+Even a small amount of idling, multiplied across an estimated 6.2 million freight trucks in the EU, amounts to an exorbitant fuel cost, as well as a significant cost to the environment and to peoples’ respiratory health.

-Furthermore, most idling tends to occur when no business activity is happening, such as during driver breaks, at truck stops, in traffic, or while a truck is sitting at the dock.
-Idling often goes unchallenged by company leaders.
+Most idling occurs when no business activity is happening, such as during driver breaks, at truck stops, in traffic, or while a truck is sitting at the dock.
+Unfortunately, idling often goes unchallenged by company leaders.

-Reminding drivers to turn off their engines when they step out of their trucks, or creating a company policy to reduce idling times can add up to significant fuel cost savings.
-It will help your truck’s to get more life out of their engines as well.
+Reminding drivers to turn off their engines when they step out of their trucks, or creating a company policy to reduce idle times can add up to significant fuel cost savings.
+It will help your

-Our E100 cards typically work better for carriers who drive long haul international lanes, whereas our DKV cards tend to work better for domestic lanes or for carriers which require a higher network density.
+Our E100 cards typically work better for carriers who drive long haul international lanes, whereas our DKV cards tend to work better for domestic lanes, or for carriers that require a higher network density.
 Interested carriers can try both cards to see which one best suits their business.

 As with most fuel cards, these allow drivers to fuel up at any station within a vast network of stations across Europe, and carriers are billed for the fuel up to 21 days later.
 Fuel card holders also gain some added perks, such as discounts on tolls, and VAT and mineral oil tax return service.